The Limits to Learning a Diffusion Model: Model

 \subsection{SIR Model ($p=0$)}

 The SIR model is the simplest compartmental model in epidemiology that models how a disease spreads amongst a population, and it can be described by the diffusion model in the case that $p= 0$.
-The parameter $\gamma$ specifies the rate of recovery; $1/\gamma$ is frequently referred to as the {\em infectious period}. $\beta > 0$ quantifies the rate of transmission; $\beta/\gamma \triangleq R_0$ is also referred to as the {\em basic reproduction number}.
+The parameter $\gamma$ specifies the rate of recovery; $1/\gamma$ is frequently referred to as the {\em infectious period}.
+The parameter $\beta > 0$ quantifies the rate of transmission; $\beta/\gamma \triangleq R_0$ is also referred to as the {\em basic reproduction number}.

 In using the SIR model to model an epidemic where only a fraction of all infections are observed (due to, for example, asymptomatic cases and limited testing) the $N$ parameter is effectively the actual population of the region being modeled multiplied by the fraction of observed infections.
 If the fraction of observed infections is unknown (which it typically is), then $N$ is effectively unknown.
-Specifically, the following proposition shows that the quantities corresponding to observing a constant fraction of an SIR model also constitutes an SIR model with the same parameters $\beta$ and $\gamma$:
+Specifically, the following proposition\footnote{An analogous result for a discrete-time model was shown in \cite{calafiore2020modified}.} shows that the quantities corresponding to observing a constant fraction of an SIR model also constitutes an SIR model with the same parameters $\beta$ and $\gamma$.

 \begin{proposition} Let $\{(s'(t),i'(t),r'(t)): t\geq 0\}$ be a solution to \eqref{eq:sirfluid} for parameters $N = N', \beta = \beta', \gamma = \gamma'$ and initial conditions $i(0) = i'(0), s(0) = s'(0)$.
 Then, for any $\eta > 0$, $\{(\eta s'(t), \eta i'(t), \eta r'(t)): t\geq 0\}$ is a solution to \eqref{eq:sirfluid} for parameters $N = \eta N', \beta = \beta', \gamma = \gamma'$ and $i(0) = \eta i'(0), s(0) = \eta s'(0)$. \end{proposition}